manandev18/Venuebook/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 📞 Support
+## Support

-For support and questions, please contact [your-email@example.com] or create an issue in the GitHub repository.
+For support and questions, please contact [mananandraskar250304@gmail.com] or create an issue in the GitHub repository.

 ---